Abrar3616/GTA_Simulator/README.md

 **Ubuntu 16.04 PC**

-  - You can use the bash script provided to automatically execute the acripts after setting it based on how much motion blur is needed, if at all.
+  - You can use the bash script provided to automatically execute the other scripts after adjusting it based on how much motion blur is needed, if at all.
-  - This script will run ORB-SLAM and the blur node if required.
+  - This script will run ORB-SLAM and the blur nodes if required.
 The mapping will start.

 Be sure to wait a few seconds for ORB-SLAM to setup before starting the extraction of images and 6D poses.